nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-maintaining-a-dxp-installation/06-patching-a-dxp-war.md

     ```

 1. If you're installing a Service Pack, check for [micro or minor schema/data changes](https://help.liferay.com/hc/en-us/articles/360030959231-Meaningful-Schema-Versioning) in the service pack release notes.
 Use the [upgrade tool](https://help.liferay.com/hc/en-us/articles/360028711612-Introduction-to-Upgrading-to-Liferay-DXP-7-2) to apply minor changes (required) and any micro changes you want.

-**Important:** Before deploying the artifacts, make sure to prepare your DXP installation based on the suggested [patching process](./05-the-patching-process.md).

 ## Conclusion